Zhongnanhai: Garden of Abundant Beneficence

 Some of the buildings within the Garden of Abundant Beneficence (丰泽园 (豐澤園)) were built by the Kangxi Emperor of the Qing dynasty who originally used them to raise silkworms.
 More buildings were later added by the Qianlong Emperor, who used them as libraries and as a personal retreat.
 Throughout this garden, there are wooden placards at the buildings' entrances, inscribed by the Qianlong Emperor.
-In the northwestern area of the garden is a building called Chunlianzhai (春耦斋 (春耦齋)) which once housed the seal of the Qianlong Emperor as well as several artworks.
-After the Boxer Rebellion Chunlianzhai was looted and it subsequently became a summer residence for the commander of the German contingent of the Eight Nation Alliance Army.
-In the early days of the People's Republic of China Chunlianzhai was used as a dance hall, where dances were held twice a week by senior party leaders.
+In the northwestern area of the garden is a building called Chun'ouzhai (春耦斋 (春耦齋)) which once housed the seal of the Qianlong Emperor as well as several artworks.
+After the Boxer Rebellion Chun'ouzhai was looted and it subsequently became a summer residence for the commander of the German contingent of the Eight Nation Alliance Army.
+In the early days of the People's Republic of China Chun'ouzhai was used as a dance hall, where dances were held twice a week by senior party leaders.

 The largest building in the Garden of Abundant Beneficence is Dianxu Hall, which was known as Chong Ya Temple during the Qianlong Emperor's reign, Yinian Temple (颐年堂 (頤年堂)) during the Guangxu Emperor's reign and finally as Yitingnian during the Republic of China.
 During the Beiyang Government (1912–1928) of the Republic of China, the office of the president was initially located in Dianxu Hall.
 In 1918 President Xu Shichang switched the president's residence and the prime minister's office, relocating his residence to Regent Palace, while the prime minister instead moved to Dianxu Hall in the Garden of Abundant Beneficence.
 Dianxu Hall became a general purpose meeting area for CCP officials after 1949.
 During Mao Zedong's time as Paramount Leader, Politburo Meetings were often held in Dianxu Hall due its proximity to Mao's house.
 Before 1980 the Politburo Standing Committee also met in one of the small conference rooms of Dianxu Hall during the times when meetings were not held in Mao's house.